patrickmmartin/errorcodeNX/article.md

 Error handling is contentious and the strategies for implementing it in a large system are contentious even in C21, it seems.
 [Google coding guidelines, others]
 However, error handing is still important in general and especially so for C/C++ [citation needed]

-Typically ints / enums are used.
+A very common style in C is using ```enum``` or ```int```.
+But this has significant issues, where interfaces are composed that have defined their own subsets of return codes.
-But this has issues, where existing interfaces have defined their own subsets of return codes.
+In the case that a ```int``` is used, without a strictly enforced and maintained global registry of values, a function that needs to consume multiple interfaces and report errors encountered in its processing will have to inspect the return codes and itself define yet another set of error values.
+This leads to a proliferation of interfaces.
+However maintaining a global registry over a large source base has typically had mixed results.
-Handling these mismatching interfaces requires a switch statement, with the risk of mismapping of new return codes introduced into lib_one_err_t.
+The situation where an ```enum``` is used is even more problematic as in c++ handling these mismatching interfaces requires a switch statement, with the risk of mismapping of new return codes introduced into lib_one_err_t.

-For example, here is a c++ example:
+For example, here is a simple constructed example in c++:

 ```
 lib_one_err_t func1;